CLSherrod/clsherrod.github.io/_posts/2015-06-29-marriage-equality.md

 date: 2015-06-29
 published: true
 categories:
-- Essays
+  - Learning & Growth
 tags:
   - equality
-permalink: "/marriage-equality/"
+permalink: /marriage-equality/
 ---
 he last three days have been some of the most emotional days in my life.